-A 20-40 km wide band along the western margin of the Kowanyama Province, through EPG 34 (Figure 4), has been deformed and metamorphosed by ~1880-1520 Ma events of the Mount Isa and Keer Weer Provinces.
+A 20-40 km wide band along the western margin of the Kowanyama Province, through the majority of EPG 36 (Figure 4), has been deformed and metamorphosed by ~1880-1520 Ma events of the Mount Isa and Keer Weer Provinces.
 This potentially includes emplacement of fractionated granites.